 In patients with Stage IV disease the spread of the disease is such that surgery for cure is not possible.
 Chemotherapy is the mainstay of treatment in these patients.

 Once the diagnosis has been confirmed and the stage of cancer determined, your team of specialists use this information to develop a treatment plan that is specific to your stage of cancer and your overall health.
-Treatment of pancreatic cancer at Orlando Health UF Health Cancer Center consists of three types of therapy:
+Treatment of pancreatic cancer at Orlando Health Cancer Institute consists of three types of therapy:

 For every patient, a multidisciplinary team made up of medical oncologists, surgical oncologists, and radiation oncologists review the tests and imaging to develop recommendations on an individual basis.
 When possible, this personalized treatment plan will include all three types of therapy, depending on the type of tumor, its stage, and the patient’s overall state of health.